 So what’s the solution?
 Aircon, and lots of it.
-This is incredibly energy-intensive, and is the reason why, by 2020, web hosting is set to overtake air travel as the worst offending industry for the environment.
+This is incredibly energy-intensive, and is the reason why web hosting accounts for 2% of the world’s carbon emissions – the same amount as the airline industry.
 Hosting a website is thought to generate around the same carbon footprint per 10,000 visitors as driving 5,000 miles in a new car.
 Yikes!

 Fortunately, lots of big hosting companies are sitting up, paying attention, and – most importantly – putting their money where their mouth is when it comes to lowering their environmental impact.
 Many invest in carbon offsetting schemes, where they invest in renewable energy to effectively counteract the energy they’ve used themselves; some run on renewable energy alone, while many have taken steps to become more efficient in general.